(Last updated on: 19/10/2020)

 Yacht cruising is particularly small in scale when we compare the form of cruising to luxury or mega cruising.
 However, yacht cruising can be similar to luxury cruising in that it is a very expensive form of cruise tourism and can have very high standards of service and facilities on board.

-Yachts hold fewer passengers than other cruise vessels and usually a family or group of people will hire the entire yacht at an extortionate expense and cruise the seas.
+Yachts hold fewer passengers than other cruise vessels and usually a family or group of people will hire the entire yacht and cruise the seas.
+There are many places that are popular for the cruise tourism, such as hiring a yacht in Greece or a Whitsunday yacht charter in Australia.

 Many of the types of cruise noted here can also be considered luxury cruises.
 Luxury cruises tend to half a low staff to passenger ratio and a premium class of service throughout.
 And the sky is the limit when it comes to pricing!